This vignette will introduce you to honeybee colony events. SIMplyBee

 #> Has collapsed: FALSE

-After a split, the colony would build-up back to their full-size.
+#> Is productive: TRUEAfter a split, the colony would build-up back to their full-size.

-argument for splitting can be also saved in
+colony <- buildUp(colony)The p argument for splitting can be also saved in

-object, so we do not specify it each time we call the
+SP object, so we do not specify it each time we call the

-function - see SimParamBee$splitP
+function - see SimParamBee$splitP.

-object in the same way we split a
+We split a MultiColony object in the same way we split a

-(as shown in swarm).
+Colony (as shown in swarm).

 tmp <- split(apiary, p = 0.3)